codefresh-io/docs.codefresh.io/_docs/installation/runtime-architecture.md

 * Distributes application-change events for efficient load-sharing
   To ensure scalability, optimal event handling, and resource utilization, the Application Reporter supports sharding.

   Application-change events are distributed across the Application Reporter instances using a hash-function on the application name.
   The distribution is limited to the number of replicas configured.
 By default, there are 5 replicas, but this number can be customized through the `argo-cd.eventReporter.replicas` parameter in your Helm values file. [add here link to values file]

   For example, if the cluster has 100 apps and 5 replicas, each Reporter instance handles events from 20 apps.
-Codefresh recommends a ratio of 25-30 apps per instance of the Application Reporter.
+Codefresh recommends a default ratio of 25-30 apps per instance of the Application Reporter.

 ### Request Routing Service